AllisonNB/Tents-Trails/README.md

-# Work in Progress!
+## Work in Progress! 🚧

+# Tents & Trails
+A campground review site usuing the MERN stack.
+Users (AKA my friends) can share/recommend different backcountry routes in Algonquin Park.

+# How to Use
+1. Use "npm i" in the client and server folders to install all dependencies needed
-to run the project:
+2. Use "npm run dev" to run the client side
-- run npm install in both the server and client folders
+3. Use "node app.js" to run the server side

-# Next Steps:
+# Future Developments
-✔ Add user submission feedback
+✔ user submission feedback
+- Login route
-- image upload
+- user image upload
 - authentication & authorization
 - add reviews feature
 - unit testing